lordalfa/sample-messaging-api/README.md

 In order to test the REST API, simply run the sample application and point your browser to your local [Tomcat](http://localhost:8080) which is embedded in the sample application.

-there are a bounch of test users preloaded, each with their follower list set, and a few messages (usernames test1 to test4, password is 'password' for all)
+there are a bunch of test users preloaded, each with their follower list set, and a few messages (usernames test1 to test4, password is 'password' for all)

 You will see a customized Swagger dashboard with 3 API groups: